-6 Ways To Give Your Home A Fall Makeover
+Give Your Home A Fall Makeover

 In the spring, people everywhere clean their home from top to bottom.
 Sometimes, they apply a fresh coat of paint, and it is common to incorporate in a few new brightly colored décor pieces for a more cheerful feel.
 Why isn't this done in the fall?
-If you are like most, you spend significantly more time inside the home during fall and winter, so it only makes sense to give it a quick makeover, so you can get cozy and hibernate the next few months.
+If you are like most, you spend significantly more time inside the home during fall and winter, so it only makes sense to give it a quick makeover, so you can get cozy and hibernate next to the fireplace for the next few months.

 Freestanding Fireplaces - The great thing about bio ethanol freestanding fireplaces is you can enjoy them inside all winter, and then you can carry them out to the patio to stay warm on those cool spring and summer evenings.
 Bio ethanol is a clean burning fuel source that does not create smoke or release fumes into the air, making them safe for you and the environment.
 Freestanding fireplaces also come in handy when you lose power on those cold winter nights.
 Some heat is better than no heat!